 Unless defined in the Guidelines, terms used herein shall have the same meanings given to them in the Electricity Transmission Licence, the Grid Code and/or the Balancing and Settlement Code as the case may be.

 The latest version of this document is available electronically from our website.
-Alternatively a copy may be requested from the Head of Market Change - Electricity.
+Alternatively a copy may be requested from Commercial Frameworks Manager.
 Full contact details are set out in Part E of this document.